-Hitachi Energy is building a new transformer factory in Pindamonhangaba, São Paulo.
-The plant is part of an investment of approximately USD 200 million in Brazil, announced in 2024.
-Around 80% of this amount will be allocated to the construction of the new unit, which will help double the company’s production capacity in the country.
+Hitachi Energy is building a new transformer factory in Pindamonhangaba, São Paulo, as part of an investment of approximately USD 200 million in Brazil, announced in 2024.
+Around 80% of this amount is allocated to the construction of the new unit, which will help double the company’s production capacity in the country.

-The facility will integrate more renewables into the grid, meet the growing demand from data centers and artificial intelligence, and strengthen Brazil’s role as a regional energy leader.
+The investments will help integrate more renewables into the grid, meet growing demand driven by electrification, data centers and AI, and strengthen the region’s role in the global energy transition.

 A local investment with global purpose

-More than a factory, a platform for clean electrification.
+More than a factory, it’s a platform for clean electrification.
+Key stats in visual blocks:

 Technological differentiators